system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 ![Thelio-IO cabling cutouts](./img/thelio-io-cabling-cutouts.webp)

-3. Unscrew the two screws on the top of the upper drive cage farthest towards the motherboard side of the machine.
+3. Unscrew the two screws on the top of the upper drive cage closest to the Thelio-IO board.

 ![Thelio-IO drive cage screws](./img/thelio-io-screws.webp)